sleeyax/stremio-streaming-server/README.md

 # Portable Streaming Server for Stremio
 This docker image allows you to run Stremio's streaming server as a standalone server (i.e. separate from the desktop application).

-Usage: `docker run -p 11470:11470 --name=stremio-streaming-server stremio-streaming-server`
+Usage: `docker run -p 11470:11470 --name=stremio-streaming-server sleeyax/stremio-streaming-server`

 FYI: you can build Stremio yourself by following instructions at the [stremio-shell](https://github.com/Stremio/stremio-shell/) repository.